National Security Research Institute Seed Grants

 Final Deliverable

 A brief final summary report (2–3 pages) will be required at the end of the funding period, documenting accomplishments, student outcomes, and plans for external proposal submissions.
+Additionally, PIs are expected to apply for external funding and seek government contracts within 6 months of project completion.

 How to Apply